projectcalico/calico/security/try-node-to-node-encryption.md

    calicoctl patch felixconfiguration default --type='merge' -p '{"spec":{"wireguardEnabled":true}}'
    ```

   For OpenShift, add the Felix configuration with WireGuard enabled [under custom resources]({{ site.baseurl }}/getting-started/openshift/installation#optionally-provide-additional-configuration).

   >**Note**: This above command can be used to change other WireGuard attributes.
 For a list of other WireGuard parameters and configuration evaluation, see the [Felix configuration]({{ site.baseurl }}/reference/resources/felixconfig#felix-configuration-definition).
   {: .alert .alert-info}

 To disable WireGuard on a specific node with WireGuard installed, modify the host-specific Felix configuration.
 For example:
 ```
 calicoctl patch felixconfiguration <Host-Name> --type='merge' -p '{"spec":{"wireguardEnabled":false}}'
 ```

-#### Troubleshooting
+#### Troubleshoot

-- To verify that the nodes are configured for WireGuard encryption, check the node status set by Felix using `calicoctl`.
+To verify that the nodes are configured for WireGuard encryption, check the node status set by Felix using `calicoctl`.
 For example:

    ```
    $ calicoctl get node <NODE-NAME> -o yaml